 6. Consider a co-signer with good credit.

-Just like purchasing a car with poor credit, you may need to get a co-signer for your apartment.
-Because leases are not reflected on credit scores, co-signing an apartment lease will not damage your co-signer’s credit score like an auto loan would, but if you fail to pay your rent, the co-signer agrees to take responsibility for paying it themselves.
+Just like purchasing a car with poor credit, you may need to get a co-signer to rent an apartment.
+Because leases are not reflected on credit scores, co-signing an apartment lease will not damage your co-signer’s credit score like an auto loan would, but if you fail to pay your rent, the co-signer agrees to take responsibility for paying for it themselves.

 In joining on as a co-signer there are certain requirements, as the co-signing party must have good credit themselves to be approved.
 Other requirements include the ability to prove income and maintaining steady income.
-For those interested in getting an apartment but who lack proof of income or are younger (like recent college graduates), co-signers may be suggested as a means of qualifying for apartment rental.
+For those interested in getting an apartment but who lack proof of income or are younger (like recent college graduates) and need more time for building their credit score, co-signers may be suggested as a means of qualifying for apartment rental.

 7. Avoid a credit check entirely.

-Larger apartment complexes are more likely to require a credit check in order to rent an apartment to you, so you might want to consider renting from a private owner, or renting a room or apartment in a private home.
+Larger apartment complexes are more likely to require a credit check, so you might want to consider renting from a private owner, or renting a room or apartment in a private home.
 Check local newspapers or even Craig’s List for apartments in smaller buildings, as there is a greater chance that they will be rented out by a single owner who is more likely to rent without checking your credit score.